vishal-patidar-02/WanderLust/README.md

   like Country, Location and Title.

  - **Category-Based Filtering**: Allows users to view listings filtered by specific categories through an intuitive interface.

+- **Share Feature**: This feature enables users to share a specific listing via Facebook, Twitter, WhatsApp, or by copying the link.
+It includes a responsive modal popup for platform selection, dynamically generates sharing links based on the listing URL, and uses Bootstrap and FontAwesome for styling and functionality.

 ## Features